 - The quarrying license of SOGEA SATOM, a material company (013/MME/CAB/DGMG/2015), is missing.
 According to the cadastre office, this is due to erroneous coordinates in the "Arrêté" granting the permit, which is under review.
 It was also noted that the company stopped its activity in 2018. - Many licenses held by material companies are currently under the status "under renewal", including the 2 licenses held by SNPT.
 It was confirmed by government and industry stakeholders that those two licenses were renewed in late 2019, as the SOE needed to deliver an environmental impact study to be granted the exploitation permit.
 The portal will be updated by the DGMG. - The license held by "Togo Carrière", the fifth largest taxpayer for the year 2017, expired in August 2018, and is still marked as "under renewal" as of 4 March 2020. - One of the licenses (PE-96-0001) held by "WACEM", expired in 2016, is still marked as "under renewal" as of 4 March 2020. - The license held by TGC (Togolaise des Grands Caous), another material company, expired in April 2018, and is still marked as "under renewal" as of 4 March 2020. - The license held by Samaria, a material company, is currently marked as "under renewal" while the expiry date is set in June 2022. - Shehu dan Fodio, a material company, has a date of license application in 2015 while the date of award is 2012 (PEMC-15-0005).

 It was confirmed by a government official consulted that the inconsistencies listed above were already under review, as the online portal was still in a soft-launch phase.
 A separate explanation was provided for each missing data point, addressing the concerns about the comprehensiveness and the timeliness of the data included in the online portal.

-Secretariat's Assessment The International Secretariat's preliminary assessment is that Togo had made meaningful progress on Requirement 2.3 at the commencement of Validation.
+The International Secretariat's preliminary assessment is that Togo had made meaningful progress on Requirement 2.3 at the commencement of Validation.
 Subject to the Board's consideration of new information published after the start of Validation, the International Secretariat's assessment is that Togo has continued to make satisfactory progress on Requirement 2.3.
 Although some data points related to licenses are missing from the 2017 EITI Report and data published by the Mining and Geology Department (DGMG), including missing data related to at least one license held by a material company, the online cadastre published on 17 December 2019 includes all the license data points mandated under Requirement 2.3 and is currently almost comprehensive, four months after the first launch.

 If the Board does not consider new information published after the commencement of Validation, Togo would need to address the following corrective action: In accordance with Requirement 2.3, Togo should ensure that all data required by the EITI Standard on licenses and contracts held by all material companies is comprehensively disclosed.

 To strengthen implementation, Togo is encouraged to ensure that the cadastre covers all licenses held by companies operating in the extractive sector, including those held by non-material companies.
-6. Conclusion Having reviewed the steps taken by Togo to address the 7 corrective actions requested by the EITI Board as of the commencement of its second Validation (8 November 2019), it can be reasonably concluded that six of the eight corrective actions have been fully addressed.
-In addition, the Secretariat's assessment is that progress in meeting Requirement 2.3 on license registers has regressed to 'meaningful progress' at the start of the second Validation.
-However, new information disclosed since the commencement of Validation addressed the outstanding gaps on Requirement 2.3.
-Subject to the EITI Board's consideration of new information disclosed subsequent to the commencement of Validation, the Secretariat proposes that Requirement 2.3 should be assessed as "satisfactory progress".
-The outstanding gaps relate to MSG governance (Requirement 1.4) and work plan (Requirement 1.5).